Nonprofit Bylaws Template, Free Download 2026

 Organization Name and Purpose

 State the nonprofit's legal name, state of incorporation, and charitable purpose.
-The purpose clause must be specific enough to satisfy the IRS but broad enough to allow the organization to pursue its mission.
-For 501(c)(3) status, the purpose must be exclusively charitable, educational, religious, scientific, or literary.
+The purpose clause must be specific enough to satisfy the IRS but broad enough to allow the charitable organization to pursue its mission.
+For 501(c)(3) bylaws, the purpose must be exclusively charitable, educational, religious, scientific, or literary.

 Board of Directors Governance